Skip to content

 A

-• 5% TTO ointment applied to the eyelids daily as home therapy also achieved a significant reduction in mite count and improvement in itching after 4 weeks6).
+• 5% TTO ointment applied daily to the eyelids as home therapy also achieved a significant reduction in mite count and improvement in itching after 4 weeks6).

 Pharmacotherapy